 The Interior Design Process

 It’s more than selecting fabrics and wallpaper!
-After 15 years of experience let me tell you why
+After 15 years of experience let me tell you why.

 Welcome to the JRID journal, each month we’ll dive into the world of interior design.

-Qualified Interior Designers have established and reliable network inclusive of architects, draftspersons, engineers, landscape architects, suppliers plus quality trades to execute clients dream outcomes efficiently and effectively.
+Qualified Interior Designers have established and reliable network inclusive of architects, draftspersons, engineers, landscape architects, suppliers plus quality registered trades to execute clients dream outcomes efficiently and effectively.

 Initially, JRID recommends a discovery call to kick off the journey, get to know one another, plus overall expectations including timeframes.